101001000/portableRT/README.md

 portableRT is a C++ library that enables your application to perform ray tracing using all available hardware through a single API.
 On CPUs, it uses Embree.
 On GPUs, the user can choose between a general GPGPU approach, ideal for older or compute-focused GPUs without dedicated ray tracing units, or make use of the hardware-accelerated ray tracing units (when available)

-This first version is extremely simple and focuses solely on intersecting a ray with a triangle using all the available backends.
+This first version is extremely simple and focuses solely on intersecting multiples ray with a triangle structure using all the available backends.
 It currently works with all the available GPUs Ray tracing cores.

 ## Recommended Backends by Device Type